Skip to main content

 • VAT will be applied to all ticket types

-• If VAT is added, the buyer will have the option to add their Organization Name and VAT ID while checking out, which will appear in their invoice.
+• If VAT is added, the buyer can add their Organization Name and VAT ID while checking out, which will appear in their invoice.

 • VAT and Sales Tax cannot be applied at the same time